-PRC offers highly secure digital signature and authentication certificates and associated services for the public and private sectors.
+DPDSA offers highly secure digital signature and authentication certificates and associated services.
 Certificates are used to verify the certificate holder's identity and the accuracy, integrity and authenticity of data contained in the certificate.
 Digital signing based on signature certificates and identification by strong electronic identification devices enable citizens to access public services online securely and flexibly anytime, anywhere.
-Signature certificate and strong electronic identification service providers are supervised by the Finnish Communications Regulatory Authority (FICORA).
+Signature certificate and strong electronic identification service providers are supervised by the Finnish Transport and Communications Agency (Traficom).

-This certificate policy describing the issuing of a citizen certificate has been registered by Population Register Centre.
+This certificate policy describing the issuing of a citizen certificate has been registered by Digital and Population Data Services Agency.

-This certificate policy describes the issuing and production of a signature certificate for digital signatures conformant to the Act on Strong Electronic Identification and Electronic Signatures and detailed requirements pertaining to the division of responsibility.
-Signature certificates issued in accordance with this certificate policy can be used to authenticate electronic signatures that meet the requirements for digital signature certificates and creation tools as provided for in Articles 28 and 28 of the Regulation.
+This certificate policy describes the issuing and production of a signature certificate for digital signatures conformant to the Act on Strong Electronic Identification and Trust Services and detailed requirements pertaining to the division of responsibility.
+Signature certificates issued in accordance with this certificate policy can be used to authenticate electronic signatures that meet the requirements for digital signature certificates and creation tools as provided for in Articles 28 and 29 of the Regulation.
 The level of the identification certificate meets the requirements of High level of assurance in accordance with the Regulation and the regulation on levels of assurance.

-This document also describes solutions and procedures pertaining to the granting, production and data storage of an identification certificate offered as a means referred to in the Act on Strong Electronic Identification and Electronic Signatures, included in the citizen certificate, conforming to the requirements of the production environment of the signature certificate.
+This document also describes solutions and procedures pertaining to the granting, production and data storage of an identification certificate offered as a means referred to in the Act on Strong Electronic Identification and Trust Services, included in the citizen certificate, conforming to the requirements of the production environment of the signature certificate.

 The citizen certificate consists of a certificate pair that has two different purposes.
-The authentication and encryption certificate meets the requirements for a strong electronic identification means.
+The authentication certificate meets the requirements for a strong electronic identification means.
 A signature certificate intended solely for implementing a signature meets the requirements of a signature certificate.
-The correctness of the certificate applicant's identity is guaranteed by Population Register Centre.
+The correctness of the certificate applicant's identity is guaranteed by Digital and Population Data Services Agency.